 Michael Burroughs graduated from Eastern Nazarene College in 2006 with a Master’s Degree in Family Therapy.
 His course of study was motivated by a heart for youth work and helping caregivers to parent in as healthy and effective a manner possible.
-Michael’s professional career prior to counseling involved six years in the juvenile counseling system, teaching at a charter school, running youth programs.
-Support groups and working to nurture and encourage adolescents in a variety of other capacities.
+Michael’s professional career prior to counseling involved six years in the juvenile counseling system, teaching at a charter school running youth programs and support groups, and working to nurture and encourage adolescents in a variety of other capacities.
 He takes a faith-based, philosophical and emotional-focused approach to therapy.
 He enjoys working with couples and families as well as individuals who may be struggling with any range of emotional and psychological problems.
 Michael also works on our interventionist team.

 Megan O’Toole, LMHC - Clinical Supervisor-Human Rights Officer